Iniesta refuses to commit to Barcelona

-Andres Iniesta's future remains up in the air after refusing to commit to Barcelona as the Spanish veteran evaluates his Camp Nou career.
+Andres Iniesta's future remains up in the air after he refused to commit to Barcelona as the Spanish veteran evaluates his Camp Nou career.

 "I never said I wasn't going to renew my contract, but rather to evaluate a lot of different things," Iniesta — winner of 29 trophies at Barca — told Onda Cero.
 "It isn't an economic matter.